Triple Products and Dual Bases

 The differential \(df\) is

-So that’s pretty simple, I think.
-I like this explanation because it seems to involve exactly as much machinery as is required and no more;.
-As much as I love wedge products, the wedge-product-based approach in Baez’s article seems like overkill to me.
+That’s pretty simple, I think.
+I like this explanation because it seems to involve exactly as much machinery as is required and no more.
+And as much as I love wedge products, the wedge-product-based approach in Baez’s article seems like overkill to me.
 But anyway, there is more to say, because it’s still not that obvious what is going on.

 \[df = f_u du + f_v dv + f_w dw + f_x dx = 0\]and